 The Resort Municipality of Whistler (RMOW) continues to advance the Geopark Project, which includes exploring improving public access to and infrastructure at four sites of geological significance (“geosites”) in the south end of Whistler.

-The Whistler community will be consulted and engaged on this project in 2021.
+The Whistler community will be consulted and engaged on this project during 2022.

 The long-term intent is to identify and promote dozens of geosites throughout the Sea to Sky region in collaboration with neighbouring jurisdictions.

 The Sea to Sky Fire & Ice Aspiring Geopark will not be a ‘park’ in the way most people think of parks.
 That descriptor was determined by UNESCO.

 The Fire & Ice Aspiring Geopark will provide a thematic umbrella for multiple geosites within the region.
 The Fire & Ice Aspiring Geopark will be governed and coordinated by a not-for-profit society.
 The society work will with stakeholders to provide curatorial consistency for each geosite.